We place the designer at the center of creative transformation.

 Self: solve a difficult problem in a saturated market

 In this phase, you will explore how your individual background can contribute to driving innovation and what needs your field has that could be solved by design-led approaches.
 You will learn about the theories of design thinking and its potential to drive change, and you will apply what you’ve learned to a real business problem brought on by a saturated market.

-Ecosystems: solve a technology-driven, complex problem
+Ecosystems: solve a technology-driven, wicked problem

 In this phase, you will study, perform, and devise best practices of strategic research, the framework for deeply understanding any ecosystem in which you’ll work.
 You will learn how to effectively uncover a market’s nuances, and how to articulate and balance the needs of clients, users, and stakeholders.
 You will apply this knowledge to generate a systemic vision from which businesses and organizations can foresee their opportunities and scenarios of value -- and from which you can create a new solution.